List of Kentucky supplemental roads and rural secondary highways (1–199): History

+Until 2023, KY 87 was a two-segment State highway that was also designated on a roadway from Tennessee State Route 261's eastern terminus at the state line near Bugtussle to KY 63 in Gamaliel.
+That roadway has received a new designation as KY 382.

 KY 96

 Kentucky Route 96 is a 15.009 mi rural secondary highway in southern Logan County.
 The highway begins at KY 102 (Keysburg Road) at Keysburg.
 KY 96 heads northeast on Orndorff Mill Road and crosses Whippoorwill Creek, a tributary of the Red River.
 At Dot, the highway meets the south end of KY 1041 (Watermelon Road).
 KY 96 turns north at its junction with KY 591 (Schley Road) north of Schley.
 The highway meets the east end of KY 739 (Young Road) and the west end of KY 2371 (Oakville Lane) west of Oakville.
 Shortly before entering Russellville, KY 96 intersects the Russellville Bypass, which carries US 79 and US 431 at this intersection.
 The highway enters the city limits on Orndorff Mill Street and reaches its northern terminus at an intersection with KY 2146 (Nashville Street) south of downtown Russellville.
 The current route was in place and signed as KY 96 by 1937.